leonandhard/leonandhard/README.md

 # leonandhard
-Try my best to be a good developer
+To be a good developer